 It seems like subsequent Bishops might have spoken instead.

 While he was away on assignment in Europe for months at a time as an Apostle were there no funerals?

-Many of the widows were from World War II soldiers.
-That would mean the women could have been about his age.
-Are some still alive ?
+Some articles have said that many of the widows were from World War II soldiers.
+That would mean the women could have been about Monson's age.
+Are some still alive?

 " He promised to speak at their funerals - All Eighty-five - and he made it to everyone, though he sometimes had to slip out of a meeting or fit the service in between general conference sessions."

-I contact the LDS Church History Library and they said the following:
+I contacted the LDS Church History Library and they said the following: